Floyd Rose Tremolos for Left Hand Guitars: Original and Genuine

 Floyd Rose 1000 Series Original Style Tremolo System

 On lower-cost guitars fitted with a genuine Floyd Rose tremolo, the unit was not made in Germany but made in Korea.
-Some Korean OEM production had been occurring since the 1980s for non-U.S guitar models but it was initially Schaller producing both the originals and OEM models for guitar brands while other manufacturers such as Gotoh, Takeuchi, and Ping Well were making their own OEM licensed versions.
+Some Korean OEM production had been occurring since the 1980s for non-U.S guitar models but it was initially Schaller producing both the originals and OEM models for guitar brands while other manufacturers were producing licensed versions.

-Since about 2010 OEM versions of the Original Floyd Rose systems have been made in Korea by Sung-il Hightech Co Ltd. These OEM models were designated the "1000-Series" until 2020 after which they underwent a name change to "1000 Series Original Style Tremolo System."
+Since about 2010 OEM versions of the Original Floyd Rose systems have been made in Korea.
+Many years ago I identified Sung-il Hightech Co Ltd as one of the manufacturers but I was told by AP International in 2025 that Sung-il has not worked with Floyd Rose for 10 years.
+These OEM models were designated the "1000-Series" until 2020 after which they underwent a name change to "1000 Series Original Style Tremolo System."

 The product description on the Floyd Rose website used to say: